 The MHRA advise that any potential defects identified by healthcare professionals should be managed as follows:

 - Do not use the vial for vaccinations.

 - Do not discard the vial, instead please keep it aside in a secure place as further investigation may be required.
 Take a photo of any visible defects if possible.

-- In the usual way, report the issue to the National Vaccination Operations Centre (NVOC), via the agreed escalation process, including batch number and any other relevant details.
+- Report the issue to your Regional Vaccination Operations Centre (RVOC), via the agreed escalation process, including batch number and any other relevant details.
 The RVOC will escalate unusual or significant defects to the National Vaccination Operations Centre (NVOC).

 Vaccine Specific advice:

-PHE Immunisation Against Infectious Disease (Green Book) states that where the defect is noticed after the vaccine has been administered, advice on management of the patient should be sought.
+UK Health Security Agency (UKHSA) Immunisation Against Infectious Disease (the Green Book) states that where the defect is noticed after the vaccine has been administered, advice on management of the patient should be sought.
 NHSE advise that the preferred route is via the Regional Vaccination Operations Centre (RVOC).

 Defective vaccines should be recorded in local stock management/reconciliation systems.